 The influencer launched an interactive campaign involving his community to send photos promoting their dress style and show how much their clothes had a meaning to them or explain why this dress style represented them.
 Following the sending of thousands of photos, this influencer made an article that was read more than 100,000 times and at the end of the article he cited the sale that was going to take place on the site Taobao Ifashion.
 The article was very well received by its audience and enabled the platform to win new customers.

-Social trade in China is booming, it is necessary to understand the importance of positioning on such platforms to successfully develop in China.
+Social commerce in China is booming, it is necessary to understand the importance of positioning on such platforms to successfully develop in China.

-We are committed to help foreign companies get to know and develop their business in China.
-In that goal, our agency has specialized in digital marketing in China in order to develop the digital communication strategies of various foreign actors.
+We are committed to helping foreign Brands get to know and develop their business in China.
+In that goal, our agency has specialized in digital marketing in China in order to develop the right digital communication strategies.

 Do not hesitate to consult our case studies and to contact one of our experts for more information about our services.